1. Take on as much or as little responsibility as you wish

 2. Three-level Peer Mentor Employability Scheme

-This means you have completed the basic elements of the role as accredited by HEAR.
-This includes the initial Peer Mentor Training and the other components mentioned as the bare minimum in number 1. of these benefits (see above).
+This means you have completed the basic elements of the role, this includes the initial Peer Mentor Training and the other components mentioned as the bare minimum in number 1. of these benefits (see above).

-With further training you can achieve the Silver or Gold accreditation
+With further training you can achieve the Merit or Distinction accreditation

 3. Recognition on the Volunteering Portal